rolph-recto/viaduct-he/evaluation/benchmarks.md

 ## Research Question 1
 RQ1: Can the compiler generate efficient programs with complex layouts?

+Compare with a "semi-naive" baseline that tries to vectorize;
+this is "semi-naive" because the "naive" baseline is to *not* vectorize at all and use one slot per ciphertext

 ## Benchmarks
 1. private information retrieval (retrieval) vec-size = 8192